ai/size-limit/README.md

     ```sh
     $ npm run size

-      Package size: 30.08 kB with all dependencies, minified and gzipped
+      Package size: 30.08 kB with all dependencies, minified and brotlied
     ```

 4. Now, let’s set the limit.
 Add 25% to the current total size and use that as